StefanoND/Genesis/docs/Guidelines/CodingStandardsAndNamingConventions.md

   and functions might need a little more information for understanding the code fully.
 Add comments where/when needed.

-- Use formatters and linters provided here to aid in your code
+- Use formatters and linters are provided here to aid in your code

   They'll do alot of the heavy-lifting for you but won't do everything for you.